ycwang-hello/star-charter/README.md

 * `projection` - Select projection to use.
 Set to either flat, peters, gnomonic, sphere or alt_az
 * `ra_central` - The right ascension at the centre of the plot; hours, J2000.0
 * `ra_dec_lines` - Boolean (0 or 1) indicating whether we draw a grid of RA/Dec lines in background of star chart
+* `ra_line_count` - The number of RA lines to draw.
+If set to 24, then one line of RA every hour.
 * `star_allow_multiple_labels` - Boolean (0 or 1) indicating whether we allow multiple labels next to a single star.
 If false, we only include the highest-priority label for each object.
 * `star_bayer_labels` - Boolean (0 or 1) indicating whether we label the Bayer numbers of stars
 * `star_catalogue_numbers` - Boolean (0 or 1) indicating whether we label the catalogue numbers of stars